box/box-python-sdk/migration-guide.md

 ### Immutable design

-The new SDK is designed to be mostly immutable.
-This means that methods, which used to modify the existing object in old SDK now return a new instance of the class with the modified state.
+The new v10 version of Box Python SDK is designed to be mostly immutable.
+This means that methods, which used to modify the existing object in v3 release of SDK now return a new instance of the class with the modified state.
 This design pattern is used to avoid side effects and make the code more predictable and easier to reason about.
 Methods, which returns a new modified instance of an object, will always have a prefix `with_` in their names, e.g.

-**New (`box-sdk-gen`)**
+**New (`v10`)**

 ```python
 from box_sdk_gen import BoxClient